phuntime/phuntime/README.md

 Runs AWS SAM which allows you to test your builds.
 **``make build-sam-runtimes`` must be called before this one.**
+---
+``make cleanup``

+Performs a cleanup and remove all build artifacts and cache from project directory.

 ### Run Unit Tests